As a child, Diane often sat in the arms of an old sheoak, high above the ground, dreaming up stories. She also loved to lie on the top of hedges.

 Diane’s poetry explores a range of themes.
 It is often informed by playful aspects of her doctoral thesis on Patrick White and Sidney Nolan, which is now sitting happily on the shelves of the MONA (Museum of Old and New Art) Library, near Hobart in Tasmania.

 In 2006, Diane moved to live in an old sandstone church with her husband, Sid, and their children, Elsie and Fischer.
-The church really does have a Wishing Chair in it, and the story of The Time Virus was inspired one day when Diane was sitting in the Wishing Chair, making wishes.
+The church really does have a Wishing Chair in it, and the story of The Time Pirate was inspired one day when Diane was sitting in the Wishing Chair, making wishes.